 Delivering integrations to your customers is hard work.
 It typically takes a lot of engineering time, slows your sales and onboarding efforts, distracts from core product innovation, and for many B2B software teams, is a weak point in the overall customer experience.

+But it doesn't need to be that way.
 Choosing the right embedded iPaaS can help you transform your integration delivery into a decisive strategic advantage and help ensure that your customers stick around for the long haul.
-If you are interested in learning more about embedded iPaaS, check out our Embedded iPaaS Guide or contact us.
+To learn more about embedded iPaaS, check out our Embedded iPaaS Guide or schedule a demo.

 Prismatic is the integration platform for B2B software companies.
 It's the quickest way to build integrations to the other apps your customers use and to add a native integration marketplace to your product.
 A complete embedded iPaaS solution that empowers your whole organization, Prismatic encompasses an intuitive integration designer, embedded integration marketplace, integration deployment and support, and a purpose-built cloud infrastructure.
 Prismatic was built in a way developers love and provides the tools to make it perfectly fit the way you build software.